ztrhgf/Powershell_CICD_repository/README.md

 # Main features:
-- **based on GIT**
 - **unifies PowerShell environment across whole Active Directory**
-  - same PowerShell modules, functions and variables everywhere
-    - can be customized using modulesConfig.ps1
+  - same PowerShell modules, functions and variables everywhere (but can be customized by editing modulesConfig.ps1)
   - (optional) global Powershell profile to unify repository administrators experience
+    - shows how many commits is this console behind, simplifies prompt, omits commands with plaintext password from history etc
-- literally **all scripting content from whole Active Directory can be stored and managed from one place**
+- literally **all scripting content from whole Active Directory environment can be stored and managed from one place**
   - thanks to possibility to distribute any content to any location
+- **based on GIT**
+  - version control system
+  - auditing (who changed what and when)
+  - ...
 - **extremely simplifies PowerShell content management by automating**
   - **code validation**
   - **code formatting**
   - **content distribution**
-      - using: GIT hooks, PowerShell scripts, GPO and VSC editor workspace settings
+      - using: GIT hooks, PowerShell scripts, GPO and VSC editor Workspace settings
-- adheres to the principles of **configuration as code**
+- adheres to the principles of **configuration as a code**
 - written by Windows administrator for Windows administrators i.e.
   - **easy to use**
     - fully managed from Visual Studio Code editor